ch4ndua/chanduavni_digitalgarden/_pages/digital_garden_tos.md

 ![image](https://user-images.githubusercontent.com/6764957/75324412-e3bc2480-5844-11ea-90be-4a26b6a64000.png)

-This [[Digital Garden Terms of Services]] is based on [Shawn Wang's Digital Garden Terms of Service](https://github.com/swyxio/digital-garden-tos.git).
+This [[Digital Garden Guiding Principles]] is based on [Shawn Wang's Digital Garden Terms of Service](https://github.com/swyxio/digital-garden-tos.git).
 Shawn Wang defined the need for ["not-legally-binding “terms of service” for people who peruse Digital Gardens, and the people who Learn in Public with them."](https://www.swyx.io/digital-garden-tos)

 ## For Visitors